Top of the Rock Observation Deck: Cool Tips, Info and Review

 Enjoy the experience without thinking that the ticket was expensive!

-Typically, it gets more busy during sunset and on weekends.
+Typically, it gets busier during sunset and on weekends.

 Weekday mornings are less crowded.